rekryt/iplist/README.en.md

 ## Configuration

-Configuration files are stored in the `config` directory.
+Configuration files are stored in the `config/<group>/<site>.json`.
 Each JSON file represents a configuration for a specific portal, defining the domains to monitor and the sources of initial data for IP and CIDR.

 ```json
 {